Security at Convexly

 • HTTP Strict Transport Security (HSTS) with preload

-• Rate limiting and abuse controls on public capture, auth-sensitive, and selected compute endpoints
+• Rate limiting and abuse controls on public, authentication, and compute endpoints

 Access Controls

-• Service role key restricted to cron jobs and webhooks only
+• Administrative credentials restricted to background jobs and webhooks

-• Authenticated APIs require signed JWTs or approved service credentials; intentionally public read endpoints are scoped separately
+• Authenticated APIs require signed credentials; public read endpoints are scoped separately

 Privacy & Compliance